-The Tier 1 ratio and the BIS ratio are the most common ratios used in the financial world to measure solvency.
-The Tier 1 ratio expresses the relationship between Tier 1 capital and total risk-weighted assets.
-At 30 June 2010, Rabobank Group's Tier 1 ratio stood at 14.9 per cent. (year-end 2009: 13.8 per cent.).
-The minimum requirement set by the external supervisors is 4 per cent.
-The high Tier 1 ratio is one of the reasons for Rabobank Group's high credit rating.
+The tier 1 ratio, core tier 1 ratio and the BIS ratio are the most common ratios used in the financial world to measure solvency.

+The tier 1 ratio expresses the relationship between tier 1 capital and total risk-weighted assets.
+At 30 June 2011, Rabobank Group's tier 1 ratio stood at 16.2 per cent (year-end 2010; 15.7 per cent.).
+The minimum requirement set for the tier 1 ratio by the external supervisors is 4 per cent.
+The high tier 1 ratio is one of the reasons for Rabobank Group's high credit rating.